 • Persons engaged in environmental investigations or remediation efforts

 Routine immunization for the general population is not recommended.
-Routine vaccination may be offered to emergency and other responders (police and fire departments, the National Guard, etc.) on a voluntary basis under the direction of a comprehensive occupational health and safety program (CDC [Wright 2010]).
+Routine vaccination may be offered to emergency and other responders (eg, police and fire departments, the National Guard) on a voluntary basis under the direction of a comprehensive occupational health and safety program (CDC [Wright 2010]).

-The ACIP recommends postexposure prophylaxis after inhalation exposure to aerosolized Bacillus anthracis spores for the following (in the absence of completing a preexposure, routine vaccination schedule) (CDC [Wright 2010]):
+The ACIP recommends PEP after inhalation exposure to aerosolized B. anthracis spores for the following (in the absence of completing a preexposure, routine vaccination schedule) (CDC [Wright 2010]):

 • Medical professionals